Players who achieve glittering Diamond glory and higher may still be playing the same game, but the stakes are completely different.

 Victory Point Decay

 Fighting your way to the top is an incredible achievement, but it’s also not the end.
-Players who scrap their way into Diamond and above must continue to prove their worth on the Wild Rift, or else their Victory Points will gradually decay until they are pushed back into Emerald.
+Players who scrap their way into Master and above must continue to prove their worth on the Wild Rift, or else their Victory Points will gradually decay until they are pushed back into Diamond.
 But how does the system determine if a player is “inactive”?
 And, more importantly, how do you avoid it?

 It works like this: every player has a hidden activity score that reflects how often they are playing.
 Joining a ranked game grants +1 to that score, which caps out at a total of 7.
 However, the score automatically ticks off -1 for every passing day until it reaches zero, at which point players start losing Victory Points instead.
-If the activity score remains at zero, then Victory Points continue to drop each day until the player is either demoted back into Emerald or plays a ranked game to increase their activity score.
+If the activity score remains at zero, then Victory Points continue to drop each day until the player is either demoted back into Diamond or plays a ranked game to increase their activity score.

 In short, a ranked game a day keeps the decay away!